 In June 2019, Dr Lorna Deppe, a seabird ecologist and committee member, produced a marine conservation stocktake report to provide baseline knowledge on our local North Canterbury marine environment and its conservation needs.
 It presented information gathered from literature and online research, and from interviewing individuals, groups and organisations involved in marine research and conservation in and around the target area.
-Our branch hoped to discern marine conservation needs in the area and identify possible projects that would improve conservation outcomes.
+This was for the purpose of identifying both specific projects as well as general areas of marine conservation need which would be suitable for the Forest and Bird North Canterbury branch to engage with.

-The results were communicated to the membership and discussed further by the committee, with the involvement in white-flippered penguin conservation, supporting and carrying forth the excellent work of Dr Chris Challies at the Harris Bay colony, being addressed as a first step.
+The results were communicated to the membership and discussed further by the committee, with the involvement in White-flippered penguin conservation by supporting and carrying forth the excellent work of Dr Chris Challies at the Harris Bay colony being addressed as a first step.
 Further options include a potential collaboration with Christchurch City Council in re-establishing seabird colonies on Banks Peninsula, and the facilitation of marine conservation science communication to schools and community groups.
-We are currently working on building relationships with both governmental agencies as well as Sumner community members to support the protection of white-flippered penguins and red-billed gulls breeding in the area.
+We are currently working on building relationships with both governmental agencies as well as Sumner community members to support the protection of White-flippered penguins as well as Red-billed gulls breeding in the area.